imRanDan/imRanDan/README.md

 💼 [LinkedIn](https://www.linkedin.com/in/danyalimran)
 📂 [GitHub Repositories](https://github.com/imRanDan?tab=repositories)

-- 🔭 I’m currently in between client projects and seeking out full-time employment.
+- 🔭 I’m currently in between client projects and looking for new roles.
 - 🌱 I’m currently exploring agentic AI, Go, and automation
 - ⚡ Outside of coding, I’m in the gym, tracking macros, going on walks, making techno playlists, exploring cafes, and reading books.